Writing The Key with Hearts was pure pleasure.

 The leash held him back.
 He strained against it then lunged again, but his paws didn’t find grass beneath him.
 His claws scrabbled on the pavers.
 He barked.

-Continue reading “W.Ink Glimpse of The Key with Hearts”
+Continue reading “Enjoy a Glimpse of The Key with Hearts”

 cover design by Deranged Doctor Design